3D printing: Stringing, retraction, dry storage

 Preparation for Testing

-Before you get lost in the settings, a brief checklist is worthwhile.
-This way, you can prevent false conclusions like "the slicer is to blame" when in reality, the nozzle is just dirty or the bed is warped.
+Before you get lost in the settings, a quick checklist is worthwhile.
+This way, you can prevent false conclusions like "the slicer is to blame" when in fact the nozzle is just dirty or the bed is warped.

 At 33d.ch, we've made it a habit to always run stringing tests with the same reference model.
-This way, we can see at a glance if anything has truly improved or if we're just convincing ourselves.
-For these tests, prepare small, clearly defined parameter ranges – for example, steps of 5 °C for temperature or 0.5–1 mm for retraction.
+This way, we can see at a glance whether something has actually improved or if we are just deceiving ourselves with a "better feeling."
+Prepare small, clearly defined parameter ranges for these tests – for example, steps of 5°C for temperature or 0.5–1 mm for retraction.

 Step-by-Step Guide

 In the next step, we'll go through the typical adjustment screws in a sensible order.
-If you only change one parameter at a time, you'll quickly see which change really helps – everything else makes little sense and only costs filament.
+If you only change one parameter at a time, you'll quickly see which change really helps – anything else makes little sense and just costs filament.

 Step 1: Prepare Test Print

 Goal: A baseline on which you can track changes.
 Procedure: Select a model with separate islands or towers (e.g., five cylindrical towers spaced about 10 mm apart).
-Slice with your default values (e.g., retraction = 2 mm, speed, etc.).
-Start the print and then evaluate: Are fine threads appearing between the islands?
-Then move on.
-Success Check: no cobweb-like threads visible anymore = good starting point.
+Slice with your default settings (e.g., retraction = 2 mm, speed, etc.).
+Start the print and then assess: Do fine threads appear between the islands?
+Then proceed.
+Success Check: no cobweb-like threads visible anymore = good start.

-Different stringing grades on test objects used for calibration.
+Different degrees of stringing on test objects used for calibration.

 Step 2: Adjust Retraction